oracle/terraform-provider-oci/website/docs/d/database_cloud_exadata_infrastructure.html.markdown

 * `max_db_node_storage_in_gbs` - The total local node storage available in GBs.
 * `max_memory_in_gbs` - The total memory available in GBs.
 * `memory_size_in_gbs` - The memory allocated in GBs.
+* `monthly_db_server_version` - The monthly software version of the database servers (dom0) in the cloud Exadata infrastructure.
+Example: 20.1.15
+* `monthly_storage_server_version` - The monthly software version of the storage servers (cells) in the cloud Exadata infrastructure.
+Example: 20.1.15
 * `next_maintenance_run_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the next maintenance run.
 * `shape` - The model name of the cloud Exadata infrastructure resource.
 * `state` - The current lifecycle state of the cloud Exadata infrastructure resource.
 * `storage_count` - The number of storage servers for the cloud Exadata infrastructure.
+* `storage_server_version` - The software version of the storage servers (cells) in the cloud Exadata infrastructure.
+Example: 20.1.15
 * `time_created` - The date and time the cloud Exadata infrastructure resource was created.
 * `total_storage_size_in_gbs` - The total storage allocated to the cloud Exadata infrastructure resource, in gigabytes (GB).